ttimasdf/luci-app-xray/README.md

 # luci-app-xray

 Yet Another LuCI frontend for Xray.
-An *opinionated* forked version of [yichya/luci-app-xray](https://github.com/yichya/luci-app-xray).
+An *opinionated* forked version of [yichya/luci-app-xray](https://github.com/yichya/luci-app-xray) with lots of quality of life improvements.

+This project will *never* provide updates through an opkg feed.
+It's easy though, but adding a custom feed from untrusted source (anywhere, even me!) is a huge security flaw.
+Manual installation with `opkg` or pack the ipk into the firmware image with OpenWrt imagebuilder is recommanded.

 | OpenWrt Version |     compatible?     |
 | :---------------: | :--------------------: |